awsdocs/amazon-s3-developer-guide/doc_source/RESTAPI.md

 5. Authorization: authorization string
 ```

  Currently Amazon S3 supports virtual hosted\-style and path\-style access in all Regions but this will be changing \(see the following **Important** note\.\) The path\-style syntax requires that you use the Region\-specific endpoint when attempting to access a bucket\.
-For example, if you have a bucket called `mybucket` that resides in the EU \(Ireland\) Region, you want to use path\-style syntax, and the object is named `puppy.jpg`, the correct URI is `http://s3-eu-west-1.amazonaws.com/mybucket/puppy.jpg`\.
+For example, if you have a bucket called `mybucket` that resides in the Europe \(Ireland\) Region, you want to use path\-style syntax, and the object is named `puppy.jpg`, the correct URI is `http://s3-eu-west-1.amazonaws.com/mybucket/puppy.jpg`\.

 You will receive an HTTP response code 307 Temporary Redirect error and a message indicating what the correct URI is for your resource if you try to access a bucket outside the US East \(N\.
 Virginia\) Region with path\-style syntax that uses either of the following:
 +  `http://s3.amazonaws.com`